mapbiomas/brazil-cerrado/README.md

 ## Citation

 If you use any part of this repository or the resulting data in your work, please cite MapBiomas and IPAM accordingly.
 For official data access and citation guidelines, visit the [MapBiomas Terms of Use](https://brasil.mapbiomas.org/termos-de-uso/).
-The MapBiomas data are public, open and free under Creative Commons CC-BY license.
+The MapBiomas data are public, open, and free under Creative Commons CC-BY license.

 ---